perfectprice/perfectprice-docs/data-formats/custom/hist-raw.md

 | option | string containing the shipping option, e.g. Fast (3 Days), Standard (5-7 Days), etc. | Yes |
 | cost | the shipping cost. __No currency symbol.
 Represented as string type with digit separators, e.g. ',' or '.', etc.__ | Yes |

+___Adjustments on Checkouts___
+>
+> Note that we do not back propagate subsequent changes in purchase information due to reasons such as refunds or canellations
+> in our current scope of analytical service.
+Please contact us via email support@perfectprice.io for further discussion.

 ---